douglasdsn/desafio-dio-podcastai/README.md

 ## 🛠️ Tecnologias Utilizadas

-Abaixo estão as ferramentas e tecnologias essenciais que permitiram a criação do podcast:

 * **Gemini (Google):** Utilizado para a **concepção do nome** e a **geração do roteiro** do podcast, garantindo a temática e o tom de voz desejados.
 * **Google AI Studio:** Empregado para gerar a **voz** do apresentador e a **imagem de capa** do podcast.